 The Municipality of Huron Shores commits to ongoing efforts to reduce the impact of emergencies through proactive measures, including conducting annual emergency simulations to test and improve response plans; encourages community participation in Annual Emergency preparedness week activities to education residents about fire safety and emergency preparedness; and collaborating with neighbouring municipalities to share resources and expertise during emergencies.

+PART 9: RECOVERY OPERATIONS

+Recovery operations begin once immediate threats to life and property have been addressed.
+The MECG will coordinate short-term recovery tasks such as reopening roads, supporting utilities, and assisting affected residents, and will transition to long-term recovery activities including infrastructure repair, financial assistance advocacy, and community support services.

+PART 10: CONTINUITY OF OPERATIONS

+If municipal services are disrupted, essential services will be maintained through alternate work locations, backup systems, manual processes, and delegated authority, ensuring continuity of governance and critical public services.

-PART 9: DISTRIBUTION LIST
+PART 11: DISTRIBUTION LIST